tanjeffreyz/auto-maple/CUDA.md

 ![unknown](https://user-images.githubusercontent.com/16899482/170908120-4fc42fac-304e-494d-ab0c-465abc64793d.jpg)

-      And add in the following folders
+      Add in the following folders
-      bin & libnvvp from "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.7" <br />
+      bin & libnvvp from "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.7"
-      Also "C:\zlib\dll_x64" that contains the zlibwapi.dll
+      and "C:\zlib\dll_x64"
-      Press "Ok" to save the changes
+      press "Ok" to save the changes

-      and CUDA should now be properly installed and working for auto maple
+      CUDA should be properly installed and working for auto maple after this

   </li>
   <li>